gusajr/academic-first/content/home/experience.md

   date_end = "2020-02-01"
   description = """

-  Development of Angular web app for personal purposes
+  Development of web app for personal purposes

   The responsibilities were:

   * Analysis
   * Modelling
   * Deploying

   """

 [[experience]]